rand0musername/bigmapmaker/README.md

 ## Examples

-A 4000x3000 map of Venice in zoom 16:
+**A 4000x3000 map of Venice in zoom 16:**

 ![Venice-bigmap](examples/venice16/bigmap.jpg)

-Tile `(000,000)`, the first out of 48 tiles used:
+**Tile `(000,000)`, the first out of 48 tiles used:**

 ![Venice-firsttile](examples/venice16/tile_\(000,000\).png)

-A screenshot of my GIMP after it barely managed to open a 248.1MB 38000x28000 map of Paris.
-This example is probably too huge to serve any real purpose but it's fun to see:
+**A screenshot of my GIMP after it barely managed to open a 248.1MB 38000x28000 map of Paris in zoom 18:**

 ![Gimp-paris18](examples/gimp-paris18.png)

-Also check out the map of Tel Aviv along with a printed version on [rikonor's repo](https://github.com/rikonor).
+This example is probably too huge to serve any reasonable purpose but it's fun to see.
+For another realistic example, check out the map of Tel Aviv along with a printed version on [rikonor's repo](https://github.com/rikonor/BigMapMaker).

 ## Disclaimer